-The Prince Albert Foundation offers transformative and life-changing bursaries, up to full fees, for talented and deserving pupils from backgrounds of limited means and opportunity, who would otherwise be unable to access the quality of education presented by attending Wellington College or, indeed, any independent school.
+The Foundation offers life-changing bursaries, up to full fees, for talented and deserving pupils who otherwise would be unable to access the quality of education and opportunities presented by attending Wellington College.

-The College’s aim is to educate around 20 Prince Albert pupils at any one time and we work closely with a number of partner organisations to identify boys and girls who might benefit from the programme.
-Direct approaches are also considered and initial enquiries should be made either to the Admissions Office or to Mr Neill Lunnon (email@example.com) who oversees the programme.
+The College’s aim is to educate around 20 Prince Albert pupils at any one time and works closely with a number of partner organisations in order to identify boys and girls who might best benefit from the programme.
+Direct approaches are also considered, and initial enquiries should be made either to the Admissions Office or to Mr Murray Lindo (email@example.com) who oversees the programme.

 In recent years, two specific bursaries have been established under the auspices of the Prince Albert Foundation: